Woodwick Burn is one of the largest in Orkney.

 In renovating (or recycling) the Mill we have used the existing building making use of original timbers wherever possible.
 The gable wall nearest the burn was leaning 8cm away from the rest of the building leaving large cracks at the corners.
 We installed eight tie-rods and slowly pulled the wall back.
 A large steel beam which supported a mid-height hay loft in the Kiln building was raised to the ridge and used to carry a new slate roof.

-Although the main roof of the building was in a poor state with many holes and pigeon infestation, the Sheafy wing had been roofed with corrugated fibre-cement cladding.
+Although the main roof of the building was in a poor state with many holes, the Sheafy wing had been roofed with corrugated fibre-cement cladding.
 We were able to replace this with natural Welsh slate and incorporated solar panels to provide hot water.

 We have aimed to minimise the visual impact of the project by avoiding external fire escapes, by restoring the old mill dam with natural materials and by removing all external concrete works remaining from previous uses of the property.

 In the design of the hydro scheme we had the dam repaired using reclaimed flagstones from Robert Dickey's landfill site at Kingsdale.
 Many of the flagstones had seen previous duty in paving the streets of Kirkwall - some of the yellow lining can still be seen.
 We installed a life ring as the dam is now a good place to see fish jumping or an otter swimming, grey wagtails or swallows flitting past.
 There are good views of the surrounding countryside.
 We also installed a fish ladder to help trout reach upstream spawning grounds.